isw-kudos/huddo-docs/docs/boards/howto/creating-templates.md

 Made a fantastic board and want to keep a copy for future use?
 Save time and brain power by creating a template of your board.

 ### Create a Template From an Existing Board
-Within your board, click the pencil icon on the right-hand side under the question mark, to `Open Board Options.` Next, click the fourth option in the right-hand side menu, `Create Board from Template.`
+Within your board, click the title of your board to `Open Board Options.` Find this located between the Huddo Boards logo and the search bar.
+Next, click, `Create Template from Board.`

 ![](/assets/boards/createtemplate1.png)

-In the next window, you can update the name, description, tags, decide if you want to reference the source template (ie the board you’re making it from), and add a due date if you wish.
-Click `Create.` The template will open in a new screen.
+In the next window, you can update the name, description, and choose to keep Board Members as is, remove or add Board Members.
+Click `Save.` The template will open in a new screen.

 ![](/assets/boards/createtemplate2.png)

-You’ll be able to locate it in your template library via the main dashboard or when you create a new board and search the name.
+You’ll be able to locate your template in your template library via the MyBoards Dashboard or when you create a new board and search the name.

-**Important**: When the template opens in a new screen, any editing will you do will apply to the template.
+**Important**: When the template opens in a new screen, any editing you do will apply to the template.
 Click in to the `Open Board Options` icon as you did above and select, `Create Board from Template.` When the new window opens, you’ll start a new board instead of editing the template you’ve just created.

 ### Create a New Template from Scratch

-From your main *My Boards* dashboard, navigate to `Templates` via the left-hand side menu.
+From your main *MyBoards* dashboard, navigate to `Templates` via the left-hand side menu.
-You’ll land on the Public Templates page and see global templates or templates from your organisation.
+You’ll land on the My Templates page and see templates you have created.

 ![](/assets/boards/createtemplate3.png)

 Click the `+ New Template` button to start your creation.
+You have the option to select `Source Board / Template` in the creation process, meaning you can make a template from another template that already exists.
+Leave this blank if you prefer to build your template from scratch in the board.

 **Public Template Access:** Making a template in the public area, will not automatically make it public.
 Within the template you create, you’ll be able to select if you wish for it to be public.
-This option is found in the `Members` section on the right-hand side menu.
+You can do this in the template creation window or later when it is created by finding `Public` in the `Members` section on the right-hand side menu.

 Complete the required information for your template, then click `Create`.

 ![](/assets/boards/createtemplate4.png)

-Your new template will open as a blank board template.
-From here, you can add your required lists, cards, colour labels, tags and more.
+Your new template will open as a blank board template or with lists and cards if you selected from a Source Board/Template.
+From here, customise your template by editing or adding required lists, cards, colour labels, tags and more.

 In future, when creating a new board, type in the template name in the `Search All Templates` field, during the New Board creation phase.